Green Mountain Coffee Review: More Than Just Keurig K-Cups

 Green Mountain Coffee Roasters has a coffee for nearly any brewing method, from espresso to drip to Keurig.
 For espresso, Moka pot, French press, or cold brew, we recommend buying whole bean coffee to grind at home.

-The pre-ground coffee is suitable for automatic coffee machines and most pour over brewing, though it won’t match the flavor of freshly ground.
+The pre-ground coffee is suitable for automatic coffee machines and most pour over brewing, though it won’t match the flavour of freshly ground.

 The only thing missing is Nespresso capsules.
-But as with Keurig, we think the better option (for flavor and sustainability) is to buy a refillable capsule and add your own ground coffee.
+But as with Keurig, we think the better option (for flavour and sustainability) is to buy a refillable capsule and add your own ground coffee.

 - Offers blends and single origins

 - Available as whole beans, pre-ground, or K-Cups

 - Coffees aren’t traceable

 - No good option for light roast lovers